q3769/conseq4j/README.md

 ### Style2: Submit Each Task Together With A SequenceKey, Directly To Conseq4J API For Execution

 This API style is more concise.
-It bypasses the JDK ExecutorService API and, instead, services the submitted task directly.
-The same execution semantics holds: Tasks submitted with the same sequence key are executed in the same submission order; tasks of different sequence keys are managed to execute in parallel.
+Bypassing the JDK ExecutorService API, it services the submitted task directly.
+The same execution semantics holds: Tasks of the same sequence key are executed in the same submission order; tasks of different sequence keys are managed to execute in parallel.

 Prefer this style when the full-blown syntax and semantic support of JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) is not